Risk Return Ratio – Risk Reward Ratio Explained

 Confused?
 Let us explain.

-Let’s assume that you are making 10 trades, out of which you lost 4 and won 6.
+Let’s assume you are making ten trades, out of which you lost four and won 6.
 Your winning percentage is 60%.
-Suppose that these wins gained you $3000, and you gained $500 on an average.
-Let us also assume that you lost $1600 against the 4 losses (average loss of $400).
+Suppose these wins gained you $3000, and you gained $500 on average.
+Let us also assume that you lost $1600 against the four losses (an average loss of $400).
 Let’s put the values in the formula:

 E= [1+ (500/400)] x 0.6 – 1 = 0.35 or 35%.

-Here, your ‘E’ or expectancy is positive (35%).
-This means that if we consider long-term trade, your gain will be 35 cents on every dollar spent.
+Your ‘E’ or expectancy is positive (35%).
+If we consider long-term trade, your gain will be 35 cents on every dollar spent.

 Using Tools to Define the Risk

 Some tools can help traders in managing their losses.
 Stop-loss is one such tool.
-You can use it as a barrier to keep the prices from going beyond the prices you have set.
+You can use it as a barrier to keep the prices from going beyond your set prices.
 It is like a market structure that saves you.
 This is how you can use it:

 1. Support Resistance

-Support is the area that is susceptible to buying pressure, and Resistance is the area that can feel the selling pressure.
-You can take profits at Resistance in a long position, and if you are in a short position, profits can be taken at Support.
-You can take advantage of this technique when the market is in a week trend or a range.
+Support is the area susceptible to buying pressure, and Resistance is the area that can feel the selling pressure.
+You can take profits at Resistance in an extended position, and if you are in a short position, profits can be taken at Support.
+You can use this technique when the market is in a weak trend or a range.

 While using this technique, don’t aim for absolute highs and lows because there are chances that the market may never reach that.